marileen-jansen/list-app/README.md

 - Review - 10 min
 - Design - 10 min
-- Implementation - 1 hour
+- Implementation - 2 hours
-- Testing - 2 hours
+- Testing - 1 hour
 - Documentation - 10 min

 ## Other information

 I deliberately not disable the tile when a user is blocked, otherwise there is no way to un-block the user.

+Due to time-constraints I was not able to implement any other features.
+Testing took a whole while for not much because I'm not proficient in testing.